 A Look at the Past

 DDG is quickly becoming a leader in NYC development.
 They are an integrated national real estate firm that takes their design aesthetic and follows it throughout the whole project tastefully and eloquently.
 For this project, DDG wanted to stay faithful to the pre-war designs in NYC.
 Some of the characteristics of pre-war residences include brick buildings, high ceilings, herringbone patterns, spacious foyers, arched doorways, and solid wood doors with brass fixtures.
 DDG has given respect to the past, but with a contemporary spin and on a much grander level.
-As Joseph A. McMillan, Jr., DDG Chairman and CEO states, “All of our projects have unique attributes to them, such as craft, the unique quality of the materials, or handmade qualities.
+As Joe McMillan, DDG Chairman and CEO states, “All of our projects have unique attributes to them, such as craft, the unique quality of the materials, or handmade qualities.
 These attributes are a thread throughout our portfolio.”

 The façade is built of handmade Danish Kolumba brick by Peterson Tegl.
 Each brick is made by hand, and one of the attractive characteristics of these bricks is you can see the thumbprints in each block made by the artisans when pushing the bricks out of the mold.
 The entryway is a private gated entrance surrounded by natural plantings.
 The lobby has vaulted plaster ceilings with architectural concrete walls and silver travertine floors inlaid with Austrian white oak which create movement and direction.
 There is a warm and inviting fireplace with a custom hand-sculpted plaster wall by German artist Jan Hooss.
 “The city is a very busy place, so we wanted to create an environment where people decompress as soon as they walk in,” says McMillan, and DDG has designed a relaxing oasis with the high arched ceilings and fireplace.